DanteHealy/reader-to-leader/README.md

 To get the right shade of blue I used the colour wheel to find a suitable blue shade that contrasted well with the brown tint of my bookstore image which I obtained from Canva’s colour wheel: https://www.canva.com/colors/color-wheel/

+Home page
+I used royalty-free images from Canva to create the feel of a traditional bookstore where the user might imagine going to buy a good non-fiction book like a Waterstones.

 Profile Page
 A blank card showing that there are no reviews with a button taking the user to the add review page.